-True/False Film Festival is an annual pride of Columbia.
-It exists to champion the best new non-fiction filmmaking.
-Every year, over 50 non-fiction films debut at the festival that takes place in early March.
-Recent films have included Whose Streets (a film about Michael Brown and the civil unrest in Ferguson, MO) and Over the Rainbow (a 2019 film exploring the nuances of the relationship between humans and individual faith).
+True/False Film Festival is an annual pride of Columbia for over 20 years.
+It exists to champion the best new nonfiction filmmaking.
+Every year, up to 50 non-fiction films debut at the festival that takes place in early March.
+Recent films have included There Was, There Was Not (a 2024 film focusing on individuals' experiences in Ukraine and Palestine), As the Tide Comes In (a 2024 film about the 27 residents of an island off of Denmark), and Seeking Mavis Beacon (a 2024 film about the impact of the fictional Black woman from the keyboard computer game Mavis Beacon Teaches Typing).
 In 2019, ticket sales surpassed 54,000.
-Attendees come from across the United States and around the world for this jam-packed, film-loving weekend.
+Attendees come from across the United States and around the world for this jam-packed, film-loving weekend that lights up downtown Columbia with a parade, live music, and Q&A sessions with filmmakers and individuals featured in the documentaries.